You are now in the main content area

 Phone416-979-5000 Ext.
 556153

-Areas of ExpertiseEurope: Great Britain; Western Europe; Political, Social and Intellectual History
+Areas of ExpertiseEurope: Great Britain; Western Europe; Political, Social and Intellectual History; History of Children and Youth

-Dr. Catherine Ellis’ research explores political ideas, problem-solving and decision-making in modern Britain, particularly in relation to the growing influence of young people and youth culture on political life since the Second World War.
-Her work has appeared in journals such as Contemporary British History, Journal of Political Ideologies, and Journal of British Studies, as well as the Oxford Dictionary of National Biography and edited volumes, most recently the Palgrave Handbook on Rethinking Colonial Commemorations (2023).
-Her teaching includes courses on modern Britain, the Third Reich, children and youth, and intellectual history.
-In 2020-21, she co-Chaired the Standing Strong Task Force that addressed the legacies of the university’s former namesake, Egerton Ryerson.
-She also served on the Next Chapter Advisory Committee and continues to work on TMU’s Next Chapter initiatives.
+Dr. Catherine Ellis’ research explores political ideas, problem-solving and decision-making in modern Britain, particularly through the growing influence of young people and youth culture on postwar political life.
+Her work has been published in journals and edited volumes, including The Palgrave Handbook on Rethinking Colonial Commemorations (2023) and Mass Observing the Coronation of Charles III: Monarchy, Spectacle and Experience (2025).
+Her teaching includes courses on modern Britain, the Third Reich, and histories of children and youth.
+She co-chaired the Standing Strong Task Force that addressed the legacies of the university’s former namesake, Egerton Ryerson, and remains engaged in TMU’s Next Chapter initiatives.
 In 2022, Dr. Ellis received the President’s Blue and Gold Award of Excellence.
+She is currently serving as Interim Chair of the Department of Criminology.